 - Relevance of project aims to disciplinary knowledge, higher education and/or the field of community engagement

-- Benefit to curriculum, pedagogy or student learning and leadership
+- Benefit to curriculum, pedagogy or student learning and leadership at Cornell

 - Prospect for sustaining the project partnership